fri-datascience/course_ids/docs/Summarizing-data-01.md

 * Reproduce the techniques demonstrated in this chapter using their language/tool of choice.
 * Recognize when a type of summary is appropriate and when it is not.
-* Apply data summarization techiques to obain insights from data.
+* Apply data summarization techiques to obtain insights from data.
 * Once introduced to the bootstrap and other estimation techniques, to be able to combine descriptive statistics with a quantification of uncertainty, such as confidence intervals.

 ## Practice problems

-TODO: Basically, take a rich enough dataset and demonstrate most if not all summarization techniques shown here.
-For each summary, add an interpretation of the insights it provides.
+1. Download the [Football Manager Players](https://www.kaggle.com/ajinkyablaze/football-manager-data/downloads/football-manager-data.zip/2) dataset or use a similarly rich dataset with numerical, binary and categorical variables.
+Demonstrate each of the summarization techniques used in this chapter to provide insights into the data.
+2. Find one or more real-world examples (data sets) where a standard summary of univariate or bivariate data fails.
+That is, where important information is lost in the summary.